mmonahan94/Elk_Stack_Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the entire Project_1 file to /etc/ansible/Project_1.
+- Copy the entire Ansible folder to /etc/ansible/<Designated Name>
-- Update the host file to include the IP addresses for the webservers and the elkserver
+- Update the host file to include the IP addresses for your webservers and your elkserver
+- Update each Config file appropriately to your designated machines.
-- Run the playbook, and navigate to http://<Elk-Server-Public-IP>:5601 to check that the installation worked as expected.
+- Run the playbooks, and navigate to http://<Elk-Server-Public-IP>:5601 to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:_
 - There are 2 playbooks.
 Once called filebeat_playbook.yml and the other metricbeat_playbook.yml.
 You should copy these to ~/etc/ansible/filebeat and ~/etc/ansible/metricbeat , respectfully.